 Since the introduction of annual regular season games being played in the UK, interest in the league, ticket sales and tv-viewers across the country has grown rapidly.

-This was made evident through reports from 2021 which showed that 43% of NFL fans in the UK are aged 16-34.
-This comes at the same time as the UK recorded its highest Super Bowl TV attendance ever in 2021, as 4 million viewers tuned in to the game across BBC and SKY.
+This investment has certainly paid off in the UK, where NFL International Fan Tracker found that 68% of NFL fans in the UK are aged 18-44.
+This comes at the same time as the UK recorded its highest Super Bowl TV attendance ever in 2021, as four million viewers tuned in to the game across BBC and SKY.

-Another contributing factor to the growing figures in the country is that the majority of NFL games now take place during prime time in the UK, with coverage predominantly starting around 6pm and 9pm.
+Previous attempts at broadcasting the NFL to the UK faced an uphill battle due to challenges with time difference.
+New kick-off times in the league have however been introduced with the majority of games now taking place during prime time in the UK, with coverage predominantly starting at either 6pm or 9pm.